Nerajno/begin-to-code/lessons/python/lesson-2/presentation.md

 ```

 ---
-What would happen if the user typed in something other than the words rainy or
+What would happen if the user typed in something other than the words "rainy" or
-sunny?
+"sunny"?

 Please make your prediction, and then run this code in Python Tutor to find
 out the answer.